 Thanksgiving is a great opportunity for parents to check in with their college freshmen.
 It’s a good time to assess how things are going for them away at school.

 The excitement of living away from home for the first time has probably died down a bit.
-Your teenager now has the freedom to make some important decisions on his or her own, some potentially health-related.
-This holiday visit provides a great opportunity for you to talk with your teen, measure how it’s going, and potentially provide support that will help him or her back at school.
+Your teenager now has the freedom to make some important decisions on their own, some potentially health-related.
+This holiday visit provides a great opportunity for you to talk with your teen, measure how it’s going, and potentially provide support that will help them back at school.

 First, set a time to speak with your college freshman privately.
 Here are 7 ideas about what to discuss.

 1. Ask how they are doing.

 Is your teenager feeling overwhelmed at college, academically or socially?
 Determine if your child is feeling isolated or lonely.
 Have they made friends or attended school-sponsored activities?
 Remember that most colleges offer support services for students who are having a tough time living away from home.